open-power/snap/hardware/doc/Bitstream_flashing.md

 # Initial programming of a blank or bricked card

 There are two ways to program a card from scratch.
+Both will require a x86 laptop/server (with either Linux or Windows) to connect the [Xilinx Platform programmer](https://www.xilinx.com/products/boards-and-kits/hw-usb-ii-g.html) between a USB port of this x86 and the FPGA board.
+Xilinx Vivado Suite will need to be installed (install only the "programmer" - no license required).

-Connect the Platform Cable with the card as described in the card's reference manual.
+Connect the Xilinx Platform Cable with the card as described in the card's reference manual.
 Here are somes examples of card connection situations :
 * The Alpha-Data KU3 has an on-board connector to plug the Xilinx Platform Cable USB II ribbon.
 * The Alpha-Data 8k5 has an embedded Xilinx compatible programmer, so only a micro USB cable is required.
-* The Nallatech 250S and N250SP require an additional Development & Debug Breakout Board to interface with the Xilinx Platform Cable USB II.
+* The Nallatech 250S and N250SP require an **additional Development & Debug Breakout Board** to interface with the Xilinx Platform Cable USB II.

 ## 1. Programming the flash device with a .mcs file